Music Events

 Alejandro Rowinsky – Classical guitarist, composer, arranger and actor.
 He auditioned and was selected by the Disney Company to be part of the show “Elena’s Royal Welcome” at Cinderella Castle, Magic Kingdom, Walt Disney World, and from there he toured throughout the USA, playing at prestigious venues, Festivals, Theaters, Films, TV series and commercials.

 Gullah Collective – Join Gullah Collective for a captivating live performance during Piccolo Spoleto on June 7th, as they present Welcome to the Lowcountry.
 This dynamic show blends the soulful sounds of the Lowcountry with vibrant jazz elements, infused with roots, gospel, R&B, and West African rhythms.
 Featuring some of the finest musicians from Charleston, SC, the collective will take you on a musical journey that celebrates the rich cultural heritage and diverse influences of the region.
 Don’t miss this unforgettable evening of music that honors the heart and soul of the Lowcountry.
+2x Grammy Award Winners Quiana Parler and Charlton Singleton and more have been added to the show!

-Howe Bell Tower Thematic Concert Series.
+Howie Bell Tower Thematic Concert Series.
 Join us for a program of rich, celebratory music from the Carillon – a 59-bell instrument located at the top of the 100′ tall Howie Bell Tower.
 “Music resonating from the depths of the earth.”
 Each program is music of a different theme.
 Music performed by Michael Varnadore, carillonneur on the 59-bell outdoor instrument.
 Rain or Shine.
 On the campus of The Citadel, 171 Moultrie Street.
 All concerts at 11:00am.
 Outdoor seating – rain or shine.
 Chairs on a first come basis or bring a blanket and sit under the great oak trees.
+Free to attend.

 - Tuesday, May 27